 "It's almost over, darling," she lied, pressing a kiss against his temple, tasting the salt from the sweat that coated his skin.

 "It's never over," he moaned.
 "It won't ever stop, it never does.
 The cravings– I can't do this, Mum.
 I can't do this."

 "You can," Sibyl whispered, rocking him gently.
-Sherlock tried to respond but heaved instead, retching and gasping into the empty pail she held for him, managing nothing but a string of saliva.
-He gagged again, his body trying to rid itself of something that wasn't there.
+Sherlock tried to respond but heaved instead, retching and gasping into the empty bucket she held for him, managing nothing but a string of saliva.
+He gagged, body trying to rid itself of something that wasn't there.
 She felt him sob, thin frame shaking, and he doubled over again, moaning.

 "Make it stop," he begged.
 "Mum, please."